tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-corps the scouts themselves were depicted as Plucky desperate dreamers they reached for the impossible and they kept getting up no matter how bad they got beaten down time and time again this is a common an underdog Trope in itself and is not out of place among contemporary pop culture however as Aaron became a more pivotal figure to the survey corps victories even though Aaron himself was often ancillary many within the survey corps and parody as a whole come to venerate him and his agenda just as season 4 doubles down on fascistic undertones it perhaps begins to explore the finer points of fishistic ideology
+corps the scouts themselves were depicted as Plucky desperate dreamers they reached for the impossible and they kept getting up no matter how bad they got beaten down time and time again this is a common an underdog Trope in itself and is not out of place among contemporary pop culture however as Eren became a more pivotal figure to the survey corps victories even though Eren himself was often ancillary many within the survey corps and parody as a whole come to venerate him and his agenda just as season 4 doubles down on fascistic undertones it perhaps begins to explore the finer points of fishistic ideology